 Although the Rising had been unsuccessful, the Indemnity Act passed by Parliament in 1717 recognised a need for reconciliation.
 Many of those captured were pardoned or reprieved, and large numbers of prisoners held in gaols in Newgate, Carlisle, Edinburgh and Stirling were freed, as were some 200 rebels captured at Preston.
 But this was not the only story.
 Two Jacobite leaders, Lords Derwentwater and Kenmure, were found guilty of treason and sentenced to death.
 Others suffered the same fate, with hundreds more exiled to the American colonies.

 The Jacobite threat endured nonetheless.
 Although described variously as real, imagined, and a contrivance wheeled out by Whig politicians to maintain political power, the reality was a mix of all three.
 The hazard may have waxed and waned but protecting Britain and Ireland against another Rising coupled to a French or Spanish-backed invasion remained at the core of government policy until the 1750s.
+(For an Irish perspective see Irish Jacobitism and Freemasonry.)

 The danger posed by the ‘king over the water’ was not exclusively military; there was also a philosophical and religious element.
 James Stuart’s claim to the throne was considered valid by a large minority, and not only Jacobites.
 Two rival constitutional arguments competed for dominance.
 The ascendant view held that England was governed by a constitution rooted in established custom that could be traced back to Anglo Saxon times.
 From this perspective, constitutional governance was the product of a balance between the legislature – the King, the Lords and the Commons – and the subjects of the realm, who enjoyed an implicit right to resist autocracy and tyranny.
 John Locke extended this thesis.